 Status can be turned to approved only by a customer or PM.

-Very Important: Once the page turned to APPROVED, any further changes on it are considered as Change/Feature Requests.
+Very Important: Once the page is turned to APPROVED, any further changes on it are considered as Change/Feature Requests.